ChapelR/tweego-setup/docs/installing-tweego.md

 Set the variable name to `TWEEGO_PATH` and the value to the path that leads to your `story-formats` folder.
 If you set it up the same way I did, that path will be `C:\tweego\story-formats`

 ![alt text](https://i.imgur.com/vJrHaLe.png)

+### Step 5: Testing Tweego

+Open a command prompt and type `tweego`.
+If the command is unrecognized, something was messed up, otherwise, an explanation of tweego should print out.
+Type in `tweego --list-formats` to make sure you've installed all the formats correctly and set up `TWEEGO_PATH` correctly.
+It should display all the formats you have in your `story-formats` directory.